Updated Mar 14, 2026 § For Pets

 2-year cost comparison: AirTag $29 total vs Fi Series 3 $530 vs Tractive $370

-Tracker Device Cost Year 1 Fees Year 2 Fees 2-Year Total
+Side-by-side: Device Cost, Year 1 Fees, Year 2 Fees, and 2-Year Total.

-Samsung SmartTag 2 $27 $0 $0 ~$27
+Samsung SmartTag 2$27$0$0about $27

 The AirTag and SmartTag 2 are dramatically less expensive.
-But remember: they're Bluetooth trackers.
-You're paying less because you're getting less.
+But remember: they’re Bluetooth trackers, and you’re paying less because you’re getting less.
 The Invoxia occupies the middle ground at $129 total for 2 years of actual GPS.
-The Fi and Tractive cost more, but they provide real-time tracking every few seconds rather than crowd-sourced pings every 5-40 minutes.

 Before choosing: Ask yourself one question.
 If your dog escaped right now, would there be at least 5-10 iPhones or Galaxy phones within a few hundred feet of wherever your dog would run?
 If yes, a Bluetooth tracker can work.
 If not, you need GPS with cellular.